avosa/my-cheat-sheet/all_things_git.md

 ```

 > On Git URLs:<br>
-> The information given in the URL depends on the transport protocol.
+> The information given in the URL depends on the transport protocol<br>
 > Git supports ssh, git, http, and https protocols

 - remove localy the history of the cloned repository